GlobalFishingWatch/python-app-template/README.md

 </div>

 > [!NOTE]
-> Remember that if you change the requirements.txt, you need to rebuild the docker image in order to use it locally.
+> Remember that if you change the [requirements.txt], you need to rebuild the docker image (`make docker-build`) in order to use it locally.

 ### How to deploy